fu4303/portfolio-robkendal/posts/create-a-static-website-rss-feed-with-next.js.md

 So, instead of just running `yarn build`, you'll need to use `yarn export` instead.
 This will still run a build of the site, but it generates entirely static output, instead of the typical hybrid of static with dynamic Node server. **The `yarn export` command generates the site's files in a new folder called `/out` in the project root.**

-What it means is that you can't just have a page called `rss.js` and have it render an XML response in the browser.
+What it means is that you can't just have a page called `rss.js` and have it render an XML response in the browser on the fly.
 You'll need a different way to create an XML RSS feed for your site.

-For me, that involved running an extra build command that uses Node to create an XML file and copy it into the final `/out` folder as part of the build process.
+For me, this involved running an extra build command that uses Node to create an XML file and move it into the final `/out` folder as part of the build process.

 ### Your RSS generation options